MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 By default, an unhandled exception in a WinForms application does not trigger a crash (the application does not exit) if the debugger is not attached.

-Instead Windows shows a dialog to the user and the crash cannot be captured by the SDK that way.
+Instead, Windows shows a dialog to the user giving the option of continuing app execution.
+Consequently, the App Center SDK is unable to automatically capture these exceptions.

 Crashes are collected on App Center only if it causes the application to exit.
 App Center supports only 1 crash per session.